Mellanox/NNT-Linux-driver/README.md

 ## FAQ: Here are some questions that I sometimes get that might help.
 - Q: What is the major number of the driver?<br/>
   - A: The major number allocated dynamically, no fixed number.<br/>
-- Q: What is the MFT & MSTFlint package version that supports this driver?
-  - A:  X >= 4.20.